cloudmesh-community/fa18-516-21/chapter/graphql.md

 }
 ```

 As we can see data format exactly looks like the query.
 This way client knows excatly what data it has to consume.
-In above example "name" fields returns data of type "String".
+In previous example "name" fields returns data of type "String".
 Client can also ask for an object.
 For example

 Query
 ```graphql